-A real crystal ball: how to correctly predict consumer attitudes to new products
+Conjoint analysis: how to correctly predict consumer purchase price of new products

 You’re about to launch a brilliant, innovative product and everyone is going to love it.
 Of course they are – they told you so!
 This is what many companies tend to think, but unfortunately the gap between expected and actual consumer behaviour is often big.
 In fact: